seckindinc/github-actions/README.md

 - `actions/setup-node@v4`: Node.js environment setup
 - `github/super-linter@v4`: Multi-language linting

-## 🤝 Contributing

-1. Fork the repository
-2. Create a feature branch (`git checkout -b feature/amazing-feature`)
-3. Commit your changes (`git commit -m 'Add some amazing feature'`)
-4. Push to the branch (`git push origin feature/amazing-feature`)
-5. Open a Pull Request

-### Contribution Guidelines
-- Follow existing workflow naming conventions
-- Include documentation for new workflows
-- Test workflows before submitting
-- Update README for new features

 ## 📄 License

 This project is licensed under the Apache License 2.0 - see the [LICENSE](LICENSE) file for details.

-## 🆘 Support

-If you encounter any issues or have questions:
-1. Check existing workflows for similar implementations
-2. Review the GitHub Actions documentation
-3. Open an issue with detailed description
-4. Provide workflow logs if applicable

 ## 📚 Additional Resources